adbar/trafilatura/docs/index.rst

 Evaluation and alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For detailed results see the `benchmark <evaluation.html>`_ and `evaluation script <https://github.com/adbar/trafilatura/blob/master/tests/comparison.py>`_.
-To reproduce the tests just clone the repository, install all necessary packages and run the evaluation script with the data provided in the *tests* directory.
+Trafilatura consistently outperforms other open-source libraries in text extraction benchmarks, showcasing its efficiency and accuracy in extracting web content.
+The extractor tries to strike a balance between limiting noise and including all valid parts.

+For detailed results see the `benchmark <evaluation.html>`_.
+The results can be reproduced, see the `evaluation readme <https://github.com/adbar/trafilatura/blob/master/tests/README.rst>_` for instructions.

 Other evaluations:
 ^^^^^^^^^^^^^^^^^^